The OneCard is the Smith College ID card carried

 The photograph should then be placed in Envelope A, which you will receive in the Welcome Packet from Smith after sending in your enrollment deposit.
 The front of Envelope A should be completed and Envelope A should then be placed in Envelope B and mailed.*

-*School for Social Work students: Please note that you do not receive an envelope A or B. Please skip to Section 3 for information on where to send your hardcopy photo.
+*School for Social Work students: Please note that you do not receive an envelope A or B or a packet.
+Please skip to Section 3 for information on where to send your hardcopy photo.

 should note that there